-- Wrotham School recognise that in situations where there are immediate child protection concerns for a child as identified in line with Support Level Guidance, it is NOT to investigate as a single agency, but to act in line with KSCMP guidance which may involve multi-agency decision making. - The DSL may seek advice or guidance from an Area Education Safeguarding Advisor from the Education Safeguarding Service before deciding next steps. - They may also seek advice or guidance from a social worker at the Front Door service who are the first point of contact for Integrated Children's Services (ICS). - In the event of a request for support to the Front Door being necessary, parents/carers will be informed and consent to this will be sought by the DSL/ SG Team in line with guidance provided by KSCMP and ICS.
-Parents/carers will be informed of this, unless there is a valid reason not to do so, for example, if to do so would put a child at risk of harm or would undermine a criminal investigation. - If, after a request for support or any other planned external intervention, a child's situation does not appear to be improving, or concerns regarding receiving a decision or the decisions made, staff or the DSL will re-refer (if appropriate) and/or DSLs will follow the Kent Escalation and Professional Challenge Policy to ensure their concerns have been addressed and, most importantly, that the child's situation improves.
-DSLs may request support with this via the Education Safeguarding Service. - DSLs and staff will be mindful of the need for Wrotham School to ensure any activity or support implemented to support children and/or families is recorded.
-Support provided by Wrotham School where families are struggling will be overseen and reviewed by the DSL on a regular basis to ensure activity does not obscure potential safeguarding concerns from the wider professional network.
-Where Wrotham School is unsure, advice will be sought from the Education Safeguarding Service.
+- Wrotham School recognise that in situations where there are immediate child protection concerns for a child as identified in line with Support Level Guidance, it is NOT to investigate as a single agency, but to act in line with KSCMP guidance which may involve multi-agency decision making. - The DSL may seek advice or guidance from a social worker via the Front Door Service before deciding next steps. - The DSL, or a deputy DSL in the absence of the DSL will have the overall responsibility for making referrals.
+However, all staff are made aware of the local process for making referrals to Integrated Children's Services and for statutory assessments under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral, along with the role they might be expected to play in such assessments. - If staff have any concerns about a child's welfare, they are expected to act on them immediately.
+If staff are unsure if something is a safeguarding issue, they will speak to the DSL (or deputy).
+If in exceptional circumstances, a DSL is not available, this should not delay appropriate action being taken by staff. - Staff will speak to a member of the school senior leadership team, request a consultation with a social worker from the Front Door Service, or make a request for support to the Front Door Service themselves; for contact information, see flowchart on page x. - In these circumstances, any action taken by staff will be shared with a DSL as soon as is possible. - In the event of a request for support to the Front Door Service being necessary, parents/carers will be informed and consent to this will be sought by the DSL in line with guidance provided by KSCMP and ICS.
+Parents/carers will always be informed in the case of a request for support being submitted by the school, unless there is a valid reason not to do so, for example, if informing them may put a child at risk of harm or could undermine a criminal investigation. - If, after a request for support or any other planned external intervention, a child's situation does not appear to be improving, or concerns regarding receiving a decision or the decisions made, staff or the DSL will re-refer (if appropriate) and/or DSLs will follow the Kent Escalation and Professional Challenge Policy to ensure their concerns have been addressed and, most importantly, that the child's situation improves. - DSLs and staff will be mindful of the need for the school to ensure any activity or support implemented to support children and/or families is recorded.
+Support provided by the school where families are struggling will be overseen and reviewed by the DSL on a regular basis to ensure activity does not obscure potential safeguarding concerns from the wider professional network.